Privacy Notice

 Email communication

-When you sign up for an email service promoted on our website or opt to receive news and advice in relation to studying abroad, by submitted your name and email address; we collect your name, email and any other details you provide.
+When you sign up for an email service promoted on our website or opt to receive news and advice in relation to studying abroad, by submitting your name and email address; we collect your name, email and any other details you provide.
+You can unsubscribe to this consent at any time by contacting [email protected].

 Using our online tools

-When you interact with one of the tools on our website that helps you better understand which programs, universities, locations and/or subjects are most suited to your needs, aspirations and circumstances, we will collect any information that you provide to us, which may include but is not limited to; where you want to study, what you want to study, what funds you have available, your qualifications/exam results and which English Language Tests you have passed.
+When you interact with one of the tools on our website that helps you better understand which programs, universities, locations and/or subjects are most suited to your needs, aspirations and circumstances, we will collect any information that you provide to us, which may include but is not limited to; where you want to study, what you want to study, what funds you have available and the source of funds, your qualifications/exam results and which English Language Tests you have passed.

-If you provide us with any information whilst using one of the tools on our website, before you provide us with your name and/or contact details, we may record those details anonymously and associate them with your browser.
+If you provide us with any information whilst using one of the tools on our website, before you provide us with your name and/or contact details, we may record those details anonymously and associate them with your browser and capture your IP address.
 If we have access to this information when you decide to give us your name and/or contact details we will associate the information you previously provided with your name and any contact details.
 This will prevent you having to enter your information for a second time.

 Managing your profile